 I performed a social experiment asking for money donations some time ago.
 In the first trial, I used a conversational tone.
 The tone of the letter felt like I am requesting money from a close friend, which typically works, but only on close friends.
 The outcome?
 Of course, it had to be a bad outcome with a little conversion.

-In the third trial, I crafted my message to natural, explained my situation, and stole the heart of my audience with no exaggeration.
+In the third trial, I crafted my message to be natural, explained my situation, and stole the heart of my audience with no exaggeration.
 The outcome?
 The conversion rate was higher and it attracted no investigation from prospects.

 Of course, potential donors need to be convinced, and the tone of the message is vital in convincing them.